geo2016/Guide-book-of-UWP/README.md

 ## UWP Apps

-Click to the page of item,
+Click item below to get the usage guideline, or check out all items published on Microsoft Store.

 * UWP 1

 ## Edge Addons

-You may click the urls below to get usage guideline, or view all items published on Microsoft Addon Store.
+Click item below to get the usage guideline, or check out all items published on Microsoft Addon Store.

 * 稍后阅读
 * 今日清单